Boxing Fitness | The Complete Guide

 But what is boxing fitness?

-Professional boxers, in contrast, can compete over either 6, 8, 10 or 12 rounds of 3-minutes.
+Professional boxers, in contrast, can compete over either 6, 8, 10 or 12 rounds of 3 minutes.
 Working backwards, a 12-round competition is reserved for title fights.
 This is where the big names in the division fight for a world title belt.

 To sustain a high-intensity output, so as to remain competitive over the stipulated number of rounds, the boxer must develop a strong cardiovascular base.
 The two primary exercises that boxers use to improve their cardio fitness (and build strength in the legs) are skipping and running.
-Most boxers will begin their training day in true Rocky Balboa fashion: 5am wake-up followed by a slow-paced run.
-Skipping is typically used a pre-training warm-up exercise.
+Most boxers will begin their training day in true Rocky Balboa fashion: 5 am wake-up followed by a slow-paced run.
+Skipping is typically used as a pre-training warm-up exercise.

 As well as building boxing fitness these simple tried and tested training methods are available to almost anyone.
 Below is an outline of how you can use them as part of your exercise regime.